haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-glycan/index.md

 <a class="prompt prompt-info">Scoring parameters -> Evdw 1 -> 1.0
 </a>

 The interface allows us to download the input structures of the docking run (in the form of a tgz archive) and a haddockparameter file which contains all the settings and input structures for our run (in json format).
-We strongly recommend downloading this file as it will allow you to repeat the run by uploading it into the file upload inteface of the HADDOCK webserver.
+We strongly recommend downloading this file as it will allow you to repeat the run by uploading it into the file upload interface of the HADDOCK webserver.
 The haddockparameter file also serves as a run input reference.
 It can be edited to change a few parameters and repeat the run without going through the whole menu process again.

 * **Step 9:** Click on the "Submit" button at the bottom left of the interface.